-In Figs. \ref{fig:5} and \ref{fig:6}, we show the sum-rate performance of the proposed optimal scheme with joint communication and energy cooperation with $\beta > 0$ as compared to three suboptimal schemes without communication and/or energy cooperation given in Section \ref{sec:suboptimal}.
-We assume that $\alpha_{12}^2$ and $\alpha_{21}^2$ are independent and uniformly distributed in $[0,1]$, and the energy arrival rates $E_1$ and $E_2$ are independent and uniformly distributed in $[0,E]$ each with an equal mean of $\frac{E}{2}$, where $E$ denotes the average sum-energy harvested by both BSs.
+In Figs. \ref{fig:5} and \ref{fig:6}, we show the sum-rate performance of the proposed optimal scheme with joint communication and energy cooperation with the practical energy transfer efficiency $\beta > 0$ as compared to three suboptimal schemes without communication and/or energy cooperation given in Section \ref{sec:suboptimal}.{\footnote{ We set $\beta = 0.9$ as a practical energy transfer efficiency for the case with imperfect energy cooperation, since in practice, about 7-12\% of the electricity produced at the generation site is lost during the electricity transmission from the generation facilities to the end users (see \url{http://www.sunshineusainc.com/smartgrid.html}).}} We assume that $\kappa_{12}^2$ and $\kappa_{21}^2$ are independent and uniformly distributed in $[0,1]$, and the energy arrival rates $E_1$ and $E_2$ are independent and uniformly distributed in $[0,E]$ each with an equal mean of $\frac{E}{2}$, where $E$ denotes the average sum-energy harvested by both BSs.
 Note that the independent energy distribution may correspond to the case where the two BSs are powered by different renewable energy sources, e.g., one by solar energy and the other by wind energy.
 From Figs. \ref{fig:5} and \ref{fig:6}, it is observed that the joint communication and (ideal) energy cooperation with $\beta = 1$ always achieves the highest sum-rate, while the joint communication and (imperfect) energy cooperation with $\beta = 0.9$ achieves the sum-rate very close to that of $\beta = 1$, and also outperforms the other three suboptimal schemes without communication and/or energy cooperation.
 This shows the throughput gain of joint communication and energy cooperation, even with a non-negligible energy transfer loss.
 It is also observed that with $E<6$ dB, the scheme of ``energy cooperation only'' outperforms ``communication cooperation only''; however, the reverse is true when $E>6$ dB.
 This shows that the gain of energy cooperation is more dominant over that of communication cooperation in the low-SNR regime, but vice versa in the high-SNR regime.